Thirty-Fourth Sunday Cycle C, The Solemnity of Christ the King, Lord of the Universe

 _______

-The songs Fr Dennis Dillon, SJ references these years are:
+The songs that Fr Dennis Dillon, SJ references these years are:

 • The end time themes, like the traditional When the Stars Begin to Fall, embed new hopes (“what a morning”) with the endings.
 This is what we know from Christ’s life and death; it all brings newness and salvation.
 There are no promises about the Way, just that it is the Way to and with Love Loving.

-• With Christ as King, each of us has dignity.
+• With Christ as King, each of us has God-given dignity.

 • The United States can feel different, but we had sanctioned and institutionalized slavery (no personal dignity or sacredness) which has simply changed form in our culture over the centuries; it has not been eradicated.
 Racism remains a great weight.
 Yet Christ was a huge call to Africans for freedom from exile, from slavery (Moses), for the Good News, for Christ’s Kingdom, and thus they could not be kept down in spirit because of Christ the King.
 Or perhaps more accurately, Black spirituality and abiding faith in Jesus raised up in dignity and love and forgiveness those who believe.